 When I’m not chasing kids, bugs, or gigs, I try to keep our house from falling down around us and to find a little time for writing therapy.

 I have assembled a collection of my favorite quotations.
 And I have a blog where some of my longer-form thoughts tend to land after some period of time.
 Most of them would appear here first.

 If you need to get in touch, you can email john at scholvin dot com, after executing the appropriate text substitutions, of course.

-What: Music, politics, kids, sports, current events, computers, technology, the interwebs, science, math, writing, food & drink, financial markets, extreme home repair.
+What: Music, kids, sports, current events, computers, technology, the interwebs, science, math, writing, food & drink, financial markets, extreme home repair.